-What comes to mind when one first thinks about "the Lily of the Valley" is a delicate flower that is symbolic of Easter and Weddings.
-It grows 15 to 30 cm tall, with only one or two leafs, and flowering stems, which have two leaves and 5 to 15 bell-shaped white flowers.
-The Lily of the Valley grows in the spring of the year and comes in three varieties from China and Japan, Eurasia, and the USA.
+What comes to mind when one first thinks about "the Lily of the Valley" is a delicate flower symbolic of Easter and Weddings.
+It grows 15 to 30 cm tall, with only one or two leaves and flowering stems that bear 5 to 15 bell-shaped white flowers.
+The Lily of the Valley grows in the spring and comes in three varieties from China and Japan, Eurasia, and the USA.
 Sadly, it is a poisonous woodland flowering plant that grows predominately in cooler temperatures in the Northern Hemisphere of Asia and Europe.

 The Lily of the Valley is also known as Our Lady's Tears or Mary's Tears from Christian legends, which came about from Mary's weeping when Jesus was crucified.
 Another legend of the flower comes from the tears that Eve shed when she was expelled from the Garden of Eden with Adam.
 Lastly, the last legend was that of Saint Leonard of Noblac during his battles with a dragon.